streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 The accompanying code example for this tutorial is available in the `substreams-sink-tool` respository.
 The Substreams project for the tutorial is located in the `docs/tutorial/` directory.

+**2. QUESTION**:
-<b><i>TODO: 'Explanation of what is required from Substreams module perspective.
+<i>'Explanation of what is required from Substreams module perspective.
 We need to talk here about the Protobuf gen required to pull sf.substreams.sink.files.v1 model and modifications required, e.g. outputting a JSON model for each entity, one entity per line.'

-NOTE FROM WRITER: This is explained below in more detail.
+This is explained below in more detail.
 Do you want to move it here?
-That feels strange to me.
 Shouldn't we have them run the example first to make sure it's working properly on their machine.
-Then start explaining the code in more detail (as seen in the Substreams modifications section)?</i></b>
+Then start explaining the code in more detail (as seen in the Substreams modifications section below)?</i>

 Run the included `make codegen` command to create the required protobuf files.